DrYenyen/PPPwn-Setup-Guide-For-Raspberry-Pi/README.md

 1. Do you want the console to connect to the internet after PPPwn?
 Only for compatible Pi's which are connected to your home Wi-Fi network
-Chosing **Y** for this option means your PS4 will have internet access and the Pi will not turning off you will also be able to access the webhost http://pppwn.local for future control of the Pi after a succsfull pwn run if not then choose **N**
+Chosing **Y** for this option means your PS4 will have internet access and the Pi will not turning off you will also be able to access the webhost http://pppwn.local for future control of the Pi after a succsfull pwn run you will also NOT be asked  >Do you want the Pi to shutdown after pwn success
+If you choose **N** you will be asked > Do you want the Pi to shutdown after pwn success
 ![-](imgs/Q1.JPG)
 2. Do you want the Pi to shutdown after pwn success
 Choose **N** if you want to be able to access the webhost  http://pppwn.local for future control of the Pi if not choose **Y** (Choosing **Y** here means your PS4 will not have internet access and you will have to change your internet settings)